Billmate/woocommerce/src/Readme.txt

 https://www.billmate.se/press-och-media/
 == Changelog ==

+=  3.10.12 (2020-06-08)
+* Fix - Changed tax retrival in updatepayment to be in line with the retrival of tax when doing init and updatecheckout

 =  3.10.11 (2020-05-07)
 * Fix - Error 1170 in gateway-billmate.php class
 * Fix - Ensure that duplicated article(s) do not appear on orders